Ann Pettifor

 Ann Pettifor (born February 1947) is a British economist who advises governments and organisations.
 She has published several books.
 Her work focuses on the global financial system, sovereign debt restructuring, international finance and sustainable development.
-Pettifor is best known for correctly predicting the 2008 financial crisis.
 She was one of the leaders of the Jubilee 2000 debt cancellation campaign.

 She is the director of Policy Research In Macroeconomics (PRIME) a network of economists researching Keynesian monetary theory and policies, an honorary research fellow at the Political Economy Research Centre at City, University of London (CITYPERC), Chair of the Political Economy Research Centre's Advisory Board at Goldsmiths, a fellow of the New Economics Foundation, a director of Advocacy International and a trustee of the PREP Foundation for pluralist economics.
 Pettifor is a member of the Green New Deal Group of economists, environmentalists and entrepreneurs.

 Biography

 Lynda Ann Pettifor was born in South Africa in February 1947, and graduated with a degree in politics and economics from the University of the Witwatersrand.
 In the 1980s she held several posts as adviser to Frances Morrell, the leader of the Inner London Education Authority and later advised Greater London Council, Ken Livingstone.
 She also advised the Right Hon.
 Margaret Beckett MP who went on to serve in the 1997 Labour government.
 She also worked as a lobbyist for Ian Greer Associates.

 Pettifor co-founded the Jubilee 2000 worldwide campaign for the cancellation of the debts of the poorest countries.
 In 1998 Jubilee 2000 organised a human chain of approximately 70,000 people, which surrounded the 1998 G8 summit in Birmingham, United Kingdom.
 In 1999 at the Cologne G8 Summit the G8 agreed to write off approximately $100 billion of third world debt owed by 37 countries, in large part due to the campaign.
 Jubilee 2000 had supporters including Pope John Paul II, Muhammad Ali, Bono, Tony Blair, Gordon Brown and Bill Clinton.
 The Independent would later describe her work on the campaign as 'genius'.

 At the conclusion of the Jubilee 2000 campaign Pettifor joined the New Economics Foundation in London where she headed their research unit on global macro-economics.